Phantom Blade Zero: Setting

-Phantom Blade Zero is a game based on the wuxia tradition.
+Phantom Blade Zero is a game based on wuxia.
 Soulframe Liang commented that "Broadly speaking, it falls under the category of ARPGs.
 But more specifically – maybe it could create a new identity that is Wuxia Action Games?"
 It particularly introduces kungfupunk, as termed by Liang.
 (Note: Soulframe Liang uses the term kungfupunk in English, but he interchangeably uses the terms wuxiapunk (武侠朋克) and kungfupunk (功夫朋克) in Chinese.)
-This is a distinctive style blending traditional kungfu with steampunk and cyberpunk.
-When asked about the difficulties of introducing culturally unfamiliar themes to Western audiences, Liang acknowledged that while these themes may initially pose challenges, games that deliver high quality and enjoyable experiences can transform these themes into a strength that attracts players.
+This is a distinctive style blending kungfu with steampunk and cyberpunk.
+The aim behind the style was to move beyond the established framework of traditional wuxia and create different ways to transmit wuxia culture.
+When asked about the difficulties of introducing culturally unfamiliar themes to Western audiences, Liang acknowledged that while these themes may initially pose challenges, games that deliver high quality and enjoyable experiences can transform these themes into strengths that attract players.

 Phantom Blade Zero takes place in the Phantom World.
-This universe is based on China during the Ming dynasty, with elements of wuxia, steampunk, cyberpunk, dark fantasy, horror, and more.
-The game conveys an atmosphere reminiscent of the jianghu, a domain where folk exist outside the sphere of the imperial court and government, rooted in the stories about the xiake.
+This world is based on China during roughly the Ming dynasty, with elements of wuxia, steampunk, cyberpunk, dark fantasy, horror, and more.
+It incorporates the concept of the jianghu, a domain in which common folk exist beyond the sphere of the imperial court and official government.
+It also incorporates the concept of the wulin, which is a martial underworld comprising guardians, warriors, and others bound by codes.

-The protagonist Soul is a heroic figure who embodies the essense of the xiake.
+The protagonist Soul represents a type of heroic figure known as a xiake.
 Liang described him as "[...] this kind of character is a very typical Eastern hero.
 He's not so talkative, doesn't use a lot of words, but he's badass, swift, and fast.
 Cold on the outside, but warm and hot inside, in the heart.
 He always wants to help the weak, although he himself only has limited days to live.
 We call this 'Xiake (侠客)', which means the Chinese version, the Kung Fu version, of heroes."

 Plot

-The elite assassin Soul serves an elusive and powerful organization known as The Order, but is framed for the murder of its patriarch.
-He is gravely wounded during the manhunt that followed, but survives through a mystic healer's temporary cure—one that will keep him alive for 66 days.
-With time running out, Soul sets out to uncover the truth behind the conspiracy.
+The elite assassin Soul serves an elusive and powerful organization known as The Order, but he is framed for the murder of its patriarch and subsequently hunted by its members.
+In a sword duel between Soul and Zuoshang, once blood brothers, Soul is inflicted with a fatal wound to his heart.
+The Flesh Sculptor, a mysterious healer, revives Soul with a tainted heart that leaves him with only 66 days to live.
+With time running out, Soul sets out to restore his heart and unravel the conspiracy that has condemned him.